 To design stuff with FEA you will need engineering design skills.
 But what are those skiils, and what else will you need?
 Let's check!5 October 2021

 Buckling is a dangerous phenomenon.
-It can lead to catastrophic failure of a structure, even if stresses are far smaller than yield limit.
+It can lead to catastrophic failure of a structure, even if stresses are far smaller than the yield limit.
 You can use linear buckling analysis to verify structural stability.
-In this post, I will discuss positive aspects and limitations of linear buckling.
+In this post, I will discuss the positive aspects and limitations of linear buckling.

 There is a good reason why linear buckling analysis is simply called “buckling”.
 It is definitely the most popular approach to buckling problems.
 It is so popular that most FEA packages actually call this analysis “buckling” in their preprocessors.

-Before I go into positive and negative aspects of this analysis, take a look at what you will get as an outcome from it and how to get it.
+Before I go into the positive and negative aspects of this analysis, take a look at what you will get as an outcome from it and how to get it.